Magnificent Things to Do in Mexico in October When Everyone Else Is Raking Leaves

 Indulge in Food Festivals and Seasonal Specialties

-October marks harvest season for numerous Mexican crops, creating peak deliciousness across regional cuisines.
+October marks harvest season for numerous Mexican crops, creating peak deliciousness across regional cuisines that begins building during the transitional weather in Mexico in September.
 The Morelia International Film and Food Festival combines Mexico’s cinematic talents with its culinary ones, offering street food demonstrations where visitors can sample perfected versions of classics for $1-3 per item.
 Restaurant meals that would command $25-40 per person during peak season can be enjoyed for $15-25, with better service and without two-hour waits.

 Chiles en nogada—Mexico’s patriotic dish of stuffed poblano peppers with walnut sauce and pomegranate seeds—reaches the end of its seasonal availability, making October the last chance to try this Instagram-favorite dish before it disappears until next year.
 The corn harvest reaches its apex, meaning elote (street corn) achieves peak sweetness while remaining ubiquitous and cheap at around $1 per ear.
 Meanwhile, American visitors can enjoy authentic Mexican cuisine that bears only passing resemblance to the cheese-covered approximations served north of the border, at about one-third the price with three times the flavor.